elevien/math166/index.md

   <ul>
     <li> Paper summary (40%) </li>
     <li> Paper presentations (30%)   </li>
-    <li> Attendence and participation (30%)   </li>
+    <li> Attendance and participation (30%)   </li>
   </ul>
   Grades will be based on a combination of self-evaluation and my own assessment (more on this in class).

 ## Assignments

 **Paper reading and summary**

 Outside of class, you will select at least one paper to read, summarize and present on in class.
-Additional instructions can be found <a href = "https://elevien.github.io/math166_docs/papers.pdf"> here</a>.
+Additional instructions can be found <a href = "https://elevien.github.io/math166/math166_docs/papers.pdf"> here</a>.

 **Participation**